3 Clever Tips for Safely Packing eBay Shipments

 - Don't wrap packages in brown paper.
 This is an old-school way of sending packages.
 Not a good idea in today's world with the machines and automation involved in processing mail.
 The paper can get ripped off and mangled in machines, and there goes the shipping and return address.
 Always affix the shipping label directly to the package so it cannot come loose during the shipping process.

 - Don't use alcohol or beer boxes.
 This is a big no-no. According to the USPS, "Packages containing alcoholic beverages or with alcoholic beverage markings are prohibited in the mail."

 Try These Clever Hacks

-Egg cartons.
+- Egg cartons.
 Use clean egg cartons as dunnage to cushion breakable items.
-Line the bottom of the box with egg cartons, nest the breakable item in the middle of the box, and line the sides and top with more egg cartons.
+Line, the bottom of the box with egg cartons, nest the breakable item in the middle of the box and line the sides and top with more egg cartons.
 This provides an excellent inexpensive cushion and keeps items from moving around in the box.
 Egg cartons are free - save your own and ask your friends, family, neighbors, and co-workers to save theirs too.
-If you get too many egg cartons, you can actually sell the cartons for good money on eBay.
+If you get too many egg cartons, you can sell the cartons for good money on eBay.

-Make sure to use eBay's shipping workflow to ship your items.
-Tracking is automatically uploaded so the customer always knows the progress of his package in transit.
-Sellers also receive a shipping discount so that definitely helps our bottom line.
+- Make sure to use eBay's shipping workflow to ship your items.
+Tracking is automatically uploaded, so the customer always knows the progress of his package in transit.
+Sellers also receive a shipping discount, which definitely helps your bottom line.

 Updated by Suzanne A. Wells on October 28, 2016